Quickstart — bind many members from one agent

 let base_wins = Offer::<Bundle>::outcomes(&network, Ð_SUPERCHAIN.lattices[2].offer).await?;

-Keep handles alive while needed; drop them when done.
+Keep handles in scope while needed; drop them when done.

 Each handle carries its own subscriptions and is cheap